Support Dan Hunt

 Dan also worked as a summer laborer on the Big Dig, wielding a chipping gun and paying union dues on a job that gave him firsthand knowledge of the importance of organized labor.
 After watching many of his childhood friends struggle through long periods of unemployment in the trades, Dan has a street-level view of the importance of the intersection of government, labor, and private industry.

-Locally, Dan has been active in St. Ann’s Parish, mentoring local teens, and serving on the Board of Directors for Harbor Health.
-He owns a two-family home in Dorchester, and has worked as chairman of the Ward 16 Democratic Committee.
-Dan attended St. Ann’s and Latin Academy, where he was student body president.
-He holds degrees from Boston College Carroll School of Management and Suffolk Law School.
+Beyond the State House, Dan remains deeply engaged in his community.
+He has been active in St. Ann’s Parish, mentored local youth, served on the Board of Directors for Harbor Health, and chaired the Ward 16 Democratic Committee.
+A graduate of Boston Latin Academy, where he served as student body president, Dan went on to earn degrees from Boston College’s Carroll School of Management and Suffolk University Law School.

-In a lifetime of activism and service to our communities, Dan Hunt has learned the importance and rewards of giving back.
-And, from St. Ann’s to the State House, this commitment continues to guide him as he seeks to represent the families he’s lived among his whole life as State Representative.
+Dan lives in Dorchester with his wife Rachel and their children, Daniel (6) and June (3).
+From St. Ann’s to the State House, this commitment continues to guide him as he seeks to represent the families he’s lived among his whole life as State Representative.